 2018 was the year in which Vienna celebrated Modernism and four of its most important artists, all of whom died in 1918.
 Numerous exhibitions at art museums in Vienna and events across the city remembered the work of the painters Gustav Klimt and Egon Schiele, the architect Otto Wagner and the universal artist Koloman Moser.

-The tourism boards of Austria and Vienna invited me to come have a look.
+The tourism boards of Austria and Vienna invited me to come and have a look.
 After my introduction with the Viennese Waltz last year, how could I not also dive into this important part of Viennese history?

 - Celebrating Modernism in Vienna with Klimt, Schiele, Wagner, and Moser

-- Modernism in Vienna’s museums and streets
+- Modernism in the museums of Vienna and out in the streets

 - 1. The Leopold Museum